Emotet virus removal guide

 How to avoid installation of malware?

 The main reasons for computer infections are poor knowledge and careless behavior.
 The key to safety is caution.
-Therefore, pay close attention when browsing the Internet and downloading/installing/updating software.
+Therefore, pay close attention when browsing the internet and downloading, installing, and updating software.
 Never open email attachments or links that seem irrelevant or have been received from a suspicious email address.
 We strongly recommend that you delete these emails immediately.
 Download your programs from official sources only, using direct download links.
 The same applies to updating software.
-It is very important to keep installed applications up-to-date, however, this should be achieved using implemented update functions or tools provided by the official developer only.
+Keep installed applications up-to-date, however, this should be achieved using implemented update functions or tools provided by the official developer only.
 As mentioned above, having a legitimate anti-virus/anti-spyware suite installed and running is also paramount.
 If your computer is already infected with Emotet, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Appearance of a malicious MS Word document asking to enable macro commands in order to download Emotet (GIF):

-Another variant of MS Word document used to spread Emotet:
+Another variant of an MS Word document used to spread Emotet:

-Emotet trojan's process (blank name) in Windows Task Manager:
+Emotet trojan process (blank name) in Windows Task Manager:

 Samples of spam emails distributing Emotet malware: